birdiecare/hatch/README.md

 In order to be able to use this Action in the CI/CD pipeline of your service, there are two prerequisites:

 1. Your repository must have an associated NPM package registry, and you need a read/write registry token that you can pass into the Action.
 2. The Action must be able to access, online, the OpenAPI v3 spec for your service.
-   At Birdie, we use an earlier step of our CI/CD pipeline to deploy the relevant service, which expose an endpoint to fetch the latest version of our OpenAPI spec.
-That means that when Hatch runs, it can access the latest version.
+(At Birdie, we use an earlier step of our CI/CD pipeline to deploy the relevant service, which exposes an endpoint to fetch the latest version of our OpenAPI spec.
+That means that when the Hatch action runs, it can access the latest version.)

 ## How to use